usystems/webling-plugins/README.md

 The Webling plugin system is not publically available yet.
 If you are insterested in writing a plugin, write to [support@webling.ch](mailto:support@webling.ch?subject=[GitHub]%20Plugin%20Access)

-## How do Webling Plugins work
+## How does a Webling Plugin work

-Webling provides many extention points called [hooks](#extention-points) for extention.
+Webling provides many extention points called [hooks](#extension-points) for extention.
 On a high level description, a plugin is a microfrontend which is inserted into Webling by a custom elements.
 A Plugin is represented by an ES Module which is dynamically imported at runtime.
 For each extension point, the plugin can provides a custom element which displays content provided by the plugin.
 Webling provides a rich api to access the underlying datastructurs.